-TOYOTA GAZOO Racing Europe (TGR-E), formerly known as TOYOTA Motorsport GmbH, is a wholly-owned subsidiary of TOYOTA Motor Corporation, established as an engineering centre in Cologne, Germany, with branches in Finland and Estonia.
+TOYOTA GAZOO Racing Europe (TGR-E), formerly known as TOYOTA Motorsport GmbH, is a wholly-owned subsidiary of TOYOTA Motor Corporation, established as an engineering centre in Cologne, Germany, with branches in Finland and the UK.
 As part of our contribution to TOYOTA’s R&D activities, TGR-E uses the experience, processes and facilities developed through our motorsport activities to enhance the global effort to make ever-better cars.

 JOIN OUR COMPANY